djhass/Pong-Online/README.txt

 `pip3 install -r requirements.txt`

+Run the python file "PongClient.py" in the "pong" folder to run a client session Run the python file "PongServer.py" in the "pong" folder to run the server

 Known Bugs
 ==========
-- The client doesn't relay game information to the server
-- Client tracking in the server breaks when a connection is lost